roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

   * :code:`ABIF_Directory`: this is the directory that contains all **AB1** files, and it can be either an absolute or relative path.
 We suggest users to put only target AB1 files inside this directory and do not include any other unrelated files.
   * :code:`contigName`: this is a regular expression that matches filenames that are going to be included in the *SangerContig* analysis. :code:`grepl` function in R is used.
-  * :code:`CSV_NamesConversion`: this is the path to the **CSV** file.
+  * :code:`CSV_NamesConversion`: this is the path to the CSV file.
 It can be either an absolute or relative path.

 The main difference between "CSV file matching" and "regular expression matching" is where the grouping rule is written.
-For "regular expression matching", rules are writtein in filenames, and thus there are more naming requirements for users to follow.
-In contrast, rules of "CSV file matching" are written in an additional **CSV** file so it is more flexible on **AB1** file-naming.
+For "regular expression matching", rules are writtein in filenames, and thus more naming requirements are required.
+In contrast, rules of "CSV file matching" are written in an additional CSV file so it is more flexible on **AB1** file-naming.

-So how sangeranalyseR works is that it first reads in the **CSV** file (with *"reads"*, *"direction"*, and *"contig"* columns), filter out rows whose *"contig"* is not the value of :code:`contigName` parameter, find the names of **AB1** files listed in *"reads"*, and assign directions to them based on *"direction"*.
+So how sangeranalyseR works is that it first reads in the CSV file (with *"reads"*, *"direction"*, and *"contig"* columns), filter out rows whose *"contig"* is not the value of :code:`contigName` parameter, find the names of **AB1** files listed in *"reads"*, and assign directions to them based on *"direction"*.

 To make it more specific, let's go back to the true example.
 First, we prepare a :download:`CSV file <../files/SangerContig_ab1/names_conversion_2.csv>` (:code:`CSV_NamesConversion`) and a file directory like :ref:`Figure_2<SangerContig_file_structure_ab1>` (:code:`ABIF_Directory`) with some **AB1** files from different contigs.
-In the **CSV** file, both rows have the contig name :code:`"Achl_RBNII384-13"`, which is what we need to assign to the :code:`contigName` parameter. sangeranalyseR then checks and matches *"reads"* of these two rows, :code:`"Achl_RBNII384-13_1_F.ab1"` and :code:`"Achl_RBNII384-13_2_R.ab1"`, in :code:`RBNII` directory and reduce candidates from eight to two **AB1** files.
+In the CSV file, both rows have the contig name :code:`"Achl_RBNII384-13"`, which is what we need to assign to the :code:`contigName` parameter. sangeranalyseR then checks and matches *"reads"* of these two rows, :code:`"Achl_RBNII384-13_1_F.ab1"` and :code:`"Achl_RBNII384-13_2_R.ab1"`, in :code:`RBNII` directory and reduce candidates from eight to two **AB1** files.
 Last, these two reads are assigned into "forward read list" and "reverse read list" respectively by the *"direction"* column.

-After understanding how parameters work, please refer to :ref:`Creating *SangerContig* instance from **AB1**` below to see how to create 'Achl_RBNII384-13' *SangerContig* instance.
+After understanding how parameters work, please refer to :ref:`Creating *SangerContig* instance from **AB1**` below to see how sangeranalseR creates 'Achl_RBNII384-13' *SangerContig* instance.

 |